Last updated on Wednesday, September 16, 2020 11:51:29 AM Mountain US Time Zone

 Double-acting Steam Engines

-mill & a lathe are needed for this project.
-A problem with kits is that they
+Both a mill & a lathe are needed for this project.
+A problem with kits is that

-minimize the amount of material per part making it harder to grip when
+the amount of material per part is minimized making it harder to grip when

-machining, possibly necessitating making a fixture, which in general is not
+machining, possibly necessitating designing & machining a fixture, which in

 Double-acting Steam Engine